 Analysis and Interpretation by Michael A. Cassel

 On May 16, 2018, the Fourth District Court of Appeals released their decision in Carlos De La Rosa v.
-Florida Peninsula Insurance Company, No. 4D17-1294, 2018 WL 2246781 (4th DCA 2018) (hereinafter "De La Rosa").
+Florida Peninsula Insurance Company (hereinafter "De La Rosa").
 The De La Rosa opinion discusses the prejudice analysis as it pertains to the failure to comply with the prompt notice requirement contained within the insured's homeowners insurance policy.

 Background and Facts

 In April 2014, the insured noted water backing up in the shower in his master bathroom.
 He called a plumbing company who replaced the drainage system for the septic tank.
 In February 2015, the insured renovated the bathroom due to the water damages spending $4,000.
 In July 2015, 14 months after the discovery of the loss, the insured submitted an insurance claim alleging damages in the amount of $22,274.00.
 After the insurer denied the claim, litigation commenced.